DSpace/dspace-angular/README.md

 #### Writing E2E Tests

-All E2E tests must be created under the `./cypress/e2e/` folder, and must end in `.spec.ts`.
+All E2E tests must be created under the `./cypress/e2e/` folder, and must end in `.cy.ts`.
 Subfolders are allowed.

 * The easiest way to start creating new tests is by running `ng e2e`.
 This builds the app and brings up Cypress.
 * From here, if you are editing an existing test file, you can either open it in your IDE or run it first to see what it already does.
 * To create a new test file, click `+ New Spec File`.
-Choose a meaningful name ending in `spec.ts` (Please make sure it ends in `.ts` so that it's a Typescript file, and not plain Javascript)
+Choose a meaningful name ending in `.cy.ts` (Please make sure it ends in `.ts` so that it's a TypeScript file, and not plain Javascript)
 * Start small.
 Add a basic `describe` and `it` which just [cy.visit](https://docs.cypress.io/api/commands/visit) the page you want to test.
 For example:
    ```
    describe('Community/Collection Browse Page', () => {